UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_rules.md

 - The user shall inform UPPMAX of any changes in address, phone number, e-mail address, etc. Accounts with non-valid e-mail address will be closed.
-- The user agrees to acknowledge the use of UPPMAX resources in any article or scientific publication resulting from, or utilizing, the project calculations.
+- The user agrees to acknowledge the use of UPPMAX resources in any article or scientific publication resulting from, or utilising, the project calculations.
   Please see [Acknowledgment suggestion](uppmax_acknowledgment.md) for examples.
 - The users agrees to receive email from UPPMAX from time to time.